 - Set up your external service so it fully listens to your wildcard DNS.
 In Heroku’s case, this means running the following command in your App: heroku domains:add *.example.com

-Our best advice to this is to keep your DNS-entries constantly vetted and restricted.
+Our advice is to keep your DNS entries constantly vetted and restricted.

 Update 2017-02-20: The original article states 17 services, we have now identified 100+ different ways that you can be vulnerable to a domain takeover